Kishore-Kotapati/Kishore-Kotapati/README.md

-# Hey there, I’m Kishore! 👋
+# Hey there, I’m Kotapati Kishore! 👋

 I'm an Electrical Engineering undergrad at *NIT Manipur* who's really into building cool stuff that actually works — from smart embedded systems to simulations that bring numbers to life.